Maddnar/AD-Project/README.md

 Setting up Active Directory Domain Services was straightforward, thanks to my extensive experience deploying AD during Army training, where I routinely configured domain controllers, user accounts, and group policies in lab environments.
 For this project, I installed the AD DS role on the Windows Server VM, promoted it to a domain controller, and created a new domain to manage the Windows 10 client.
 I also configured DNS services to ensure proper name resolution.
 To organize and manage resources within the domain, I created a new Organizational Unit (OU) named “CompanyOU”, and within this OU, I established two security groups: HR and IT, reflecting typical departmental structures.
 I then created a user account in each group to represent employees, assigning appropriate group membership and permissions.
 This setup allowed me to efficiently validate domain functionality, test group-based policies, verify access controls, and generate realistic event logs for Splunk ingestion and monitoring.<p style="margin-left: 2em;">
-*Figure 5: homelab.local domain showing CompanyOU, HR and IT groups, and user Terry Smith.*
+*Figure 5: homelab.local domain showing CompanyOU, HR, and IT groups, and user Terry Smith.*
 <br clear="both"/>